The Unnatural Normal

 Supplements don’t replace foundations like light, breathing, movement, rest and time in nature.
 They work alongside these foundations, helping the body regulate itself in a world that pulls it off-centre daily.

-Below is how I now think about supplementation — simple, grounded and based on what actually shifts physiology.
+Below is how I now think about supplementation, keeping it simple, grounded and based on what actually shifts physiology.

 Foundational Nutrients That Stabilise the Body’s Electrical and Repair Systems

-These are the nutrients most people are quietly low in.
-They are the first layer of support — the ones that make almost everything else work better.
+These are the nutrients most people are quietly low in — the first layer of support that helps everything else work better.

 Vitamin C

-Supplement: small doses throughout the day are better utilised than one large dose.
+Supplement: smaller doses throughout the day are better than one large dose.

 Magnesium